-The city ordinance changed the name to Palmer Park as a “testimony to the honor of the late B. M. Palmer."
-Benjamin Palmer was the pastor for the New Orleans First Presbyterian Church.
-His 1860 Thanksgiving sermon has been cited as one of the main influences upon the state's decision to join the Confederacy.
-In the speech, delivered shortly after the election of Abraham Lincoln to the Presidency, Palmer staunchly defended slavery and endorsed secession:
+Hamilton Square was renamed Palmer Park as a “testimony to the honor of the late B. M. Palmer” through a city ordinance on July 1902.
+Benjamin Morgan Palmer was pastor of New Orleans First Presbyterian Church.
+Palmer’s 1860 Thanksgiving sermon is cited for its influence on Louisiana’s decision to join the Confederacy.
+In the speech, delivered shortly after the election of Abraham Lincoln, Palmer staunchly defended slavery and endorsed secession:

 "If then the South is such a people, what, at this juncture, is their providential trust?
 I answer, that it is to conserve and to perpetuate the institution of domestic slavery as now existing...

-Palmer spent much of the ensuing war preaching to Confederate soldiers.
-Robert E. Lee reportedly said the following of Palmer: “I would rather have Dr. Benjamin Palmer in my camp than an entire regiment of troops” (Jackson 1984).
-Palmer died in New Orleans in 1902 after being struck by a streetcar on St. Charles Avenue.
+Palmer preached to Confederate soldiers throughout the Civil War.
+Robert E. Lee stated, “I would rather have Dr. Benjamin Palmer in my camp than an entire regiment of troops.”
+In 1902, Palmer died after a streetcar on St. Charles Avenue struck him.

-In 1912 Father Francis Prim of Mater Dolorosa Church proposed to name the park after the recently deceased Francis Janssens, archbishop of New Orleans from 1888-1897.
-The commissioners for the park were willing to change the name but approval by the city council was needed.
-Prim withdrew the name after he found out the park had been named after Palmer; he told the city council he wished to avoid a “religious controversy.”
+In 1912, Father Francis Prim of Mater Dolorosa Church proposed to rename the park after recently deceased Francis Janssens, archbishop of New Orleans from 1888-1897.
+Park commissioners were willing to change the name but needed approval from the city council.
+Prim withdrew the name after he found out the park's namesake was Benjamin Palmer; he told the city council he wished to avoid a “religious controversy.”